kostaslafa/histogram-modifications/README.md

 Note:
 1. The files includes comments for easy reading but you can also find a brief report for each file below.
-2. I have uploaded a jpg image 'Lenna.jpg'.
+2. I have uploaded a png image 'Lenna.png'.
 I do not own the copyrights of this image and I only uploaded it for the purpose of presenting this project.

 ## myimhist
 This function creates the histogram of an image.
 Not by using the MATLAB command.